ScratchAddons/website-v2/content/docs/legal/chrome-web-store-privacy-information.md

 ---
 title: Chrome Web Store Privacy Information
+description: This is how we fill the "privacy practices" form on the Chrome Web Store Developer Dashboard.
 weight: 100
 aliases:
   - /docs/chrome-web-store-privacy-information
   - /docs/privacy/chrome-web-store-privacy-information
 ---

+This is how we fill the "privacy practices" form on the Chrome Web Store Developer Dashboard.

 ## Single purpose
 Allows users to customize their experience on the Scratch website (scratch.mit.edu) by providing previously unavailable features - including many related to reading and replying of Scratch messages/notifications.
 This extension makes use of the "Scratch API" (api.scratch.mit.edu).